dkazakov8/reactive-route/docs/guide/routes-configuration.md

 }
 ```

-Validation function is required and if it's not satisfied, the user will be redirected to "notFound" route.
+A validation function is required, and if it's not satisfied, the user will be redirected to the "notFound" route.
-So, if the page is rendered, be sure that all the params are validated and present in `router.currentRoute`
+If the page is rendered, you can be sure that all the params are validated and present in `router.currentRoute`.

 ### Routes with Query Parameters